nicolasvidelac/TodosApplication/README.md

 bash script.sh
 ```

-If you are on Windows, you can manually run:
+If you are on Windows, or the script doesn't work, you can manually run:
 ```
 dotnet tool install --global dotnet-ef dotnet ef database update